 The Doctors and Staff at SVII

 Dental implants provide numerous benefits, thanks to their durability and similarity to your natural teeth.
-Because they have been proven to be effective and long-lasting, Drs.
-Saunders and Dickson at Shenandoah Valley Implant Institute often recommend them to patients with missing teeth.
+Because they have been proven to be effective and long-lasting, Dr. Saunders at Shenandoah Valley Implant Institute often recommend them to patients with missing teeth.

 The beauty of implants is that no two are alike.
 They are specially designed for the patient to match their bite.
 There are some key factors involved that impact the final product, as well as the cost, of which interested patients should be aware.